CommodoreOS/PCUAE/README.md

 ## In short PCUAE runs:

-All the Carousel variations on TheC64mini, TheC64, TheVic20 - you get to see all the other games as if you bought e.g. a PAL model from the UK when you would normally see the games on the NTSC model.
+All the Carousel variations on TheC64mini, TheC64, TheVic20 - you get to see all the other games as if you bought e.g. a PAL model from the UK when you would normally see the games on the NTSC model so you can change THEC64 Mini from a PAL model to a NTSC model or from a NTSC model to a PAL model.

 Additional Games Collections only on TheC64mini, TheC64, TheVic20 - Able to add games to the carousel so lots of carousels with up to 255 games each carousel - customisable by using the PCUAE Manager.